erkannt/lgbtq-roma-sinti-action-group/content/for-parents/index.md

 ## Quotes

-" ... "
+> ##### " As Travellers it is vital we embrace and celebrate diversity within our community including our LGBTQI+ members.
+We must never leave any Traveller behind on our journey towards equality, if we do then we have failed. "

+> Rosemarie Maughan, Traveller Ally to LGBTI+ Traveller & Roma

 ## Our Support Coming Out Guide

-Download our Guide on how to support someone coming out as LGBTI+.
+Download our guide on how to support someone coming out as LGBTI+.

 <img src="guide-support-coming-out.jpg" width=400>